lissine0/Monal-wiki/Introduction-to-Monal-Logging.md

 Monal produces extensive logfiles making it possible to debug nearly any bug after it happened, even if it can not be reproduced.
 These logfiles can either be exported as a file by Monal or streamed encrypted to a logserver in realtime.

-**Because these logfiles contain private data: whatever you do, please do NOT upload logfiles to public repositories, dropboxes etc.**
+**Because these logfiles contain private data and even chat messages: whatever you do, please do NOT upload logfiles to public repositories, dropboxes etc.**

 # Access the log
 To get access to the log, you'll have to enable the debug menu in Monal.